 TGm Editor: Please make changes as shown to the following paragraphs in this subclause

-When dot11MultiBSSIDImplemented is true, the Partial Virtual Bitmap field of the TIM element is constructed as follows, where the maximum possible number of BSSIDs is an integer power of 2, n = log2 (maximum possible number of BSSIDs)[2002], k is the number of actually supported nontransmitted BSSIDs, and k  (2n – 1).
+When dot11MultiBSSIDImplemented is true, the Partial Virtual Bitmap field of the TIM element is constructed as follows, where the maximum possible number of BSSIDs is an integer power of 2, n = log2 (maximum possible number of BSSIDs)[2002].

-The bits 1 to [2002]k of the bitmap are used to indicate that one or more group addressed frames are buffered for each AP corresponding to a nontransmitted BSSID and are called [2003, 2675]BSS assigned identifiers ([2003, 2675]BSS AIDs).
-[2003, 2675]The AIDs from 1 to [2002]k are not allocated to a STA (in each page for an S1G STA).
-[2002]The AIDs from (k + 1) to (2n – 1) are reserved and set to 0 (in each page for an S1G STA).
-The remaining AIDs are shared by the BSSs corresponding to the transmitted BSSID and all nontransmitted BSSIDs.
+The bits 1 to [2002](2n – 1) of the bitmap are used to indicate that one or more group addressed frames are buffered for each AP corresponding to a nontransmitted BSSID and are called [2003, 2675]NonTxBSS assigned identifiers ([2003, 2675]NonTxBSS AIDs).
+[2003, 2675]The bit position (NonTxBSS AID) for a nontransmitted BSSID equals the value carried in the BSSID Index field of the Multiple BSSID-Index element carried in its nontransmitted BSSID profile (see 9.4.2.45 (Multiple BSSID element)).
+The AIDs from 1 to [2002](2n – 1) are not allocated to a STA (in each page for an S1G STA).
+[2002]The remaining AIDs are shared by the BSSs corresponding to the transmitted BSSID and all nontransmitted BSSIDs.

-When the DTIM Count field[2002] is 0 for a BSS that has a nontransmitted BSSID, and one or more group addressed frames are buffered at the AP for this BSS, the corresponding [2003, 2675]bit [2002]from bit 1 to bit k is set to 1.
+When the DTIM Count field, carried in a Multiple BSSID-Index element,[2002] is 0 for a BSS that has a nontransmitted BSSID, and one or more group addressed frames are buffered at the AP for this BSS, the corresponding [2003, 2675](NonTxBSS AID) bit [2002]is set to 1.

 TGm Editor: Please replace all remaining instances of “BSS AIDs” with “NonTxBSS AIDs” in clause 9.4.2.5.1 – [2003, 2675]